arnavkamra14/CSE151A_MushroomAnalysis/README.md

        4. Edited and debugged model code

-- Emily Better: EDA/feedback/write up
+- Emily Better: worked on: EDA, feedback, write-ups and formatting
 - Manav Jairam: Worked on debugging the models and data preprocessing, also did hyperparameter testing on the KNN model.
 Asisted with the writeup.
 - Daniel Carrascoza: KNN model, created data visualizations, and helped with data preprocessing (oversampling).
 - Kavi Nelakonda: Write-ups, explaining visuals